parsiya/Hugo-Octopress/README.md

 ```
 [params]
-  # if true, code highlight needs to be done using a css - not supported in this theme
+  # keep it as false please, the css file contains the code for highlighting
   pygmentsuseclasses = false

   # if nothing is set, then solarized_light is used
   # other styles can be viewed in [http://pygments.org/](http://pygments.org/)
   pygmentsstyle = "solarized_dark"

-  # will make the highlight shortcode and code fences (```) being treated similarly
+  # highlight shortcode and code fences (```) will be treated similarly
   pygmentscodefences = true

   # pygment options can be added here